RLadiesJakarta/meetup_8_intro_twitter_likert_vis/settingup_twitter_account.md

 1. Go to the tab 'Keys and tokens' and generate the access token and access token secret. <br />
 ![Alt text](./images/app_details4.png)

-2. Save the tokens by copying it to notepad or other text editors. <br />
+2. Save the keys from step 1 and tokens from this step to notepad or other text editors. <br />
 ![Alt text](./images/save_tokens.png)

 3. You're all set!